Business Relations and Economic Development

 - Analyzes and disseminates labor market information to project job growth, wages, and training requirements

-The Partnership works with the City of Chicago’s and Cook County’s economic development agencies to meet regional business needs through a variety of incentive and other programs including TIF Works and the BUILT in Cook Loan Fund.
+The Partnership works with the City of Chicago’s and Cook County’s economic development agencies to meet regional business needs through a variety of incentive and other programs, including TIF Works and the BUILT in Cook Loan Fund.
 Additionally, applicants for Cook County’s tax incentive initiatives are routinely referred to The Partnership to address human capital needs.

 WARN/Rapid Response Workshops

-In anticipation of company layoffs, The Partnership coordinates with businesses to facilitate workshops for affected workers informing them of their rights, responsibilities, and available resources.
+In anticipation of company layoffs, The Partnership coordinates with businesses to facilitate workshops for affected workers, informing them of their rights, responsibilities, and available resources.
 The Partnership then coordinates job placement and training services for affected employees.
 Contact us to discuss information and services that may assist impacted employees.

 The Partnership’s sector centers are funded to facilitate employer engagement to support business growth and economic development in four priority sectors of our region: Hospitality and Tourism; Information Technology; Healthcare; and Transportation, Distribution, and Logistics.
 These sector centers promote the workforce system’s business services by delivering recruitment and retention services.
-These services include but are not limited to
+These services include but are not limited to:

-- Implementing train-to-hire initiatives to create a pipeline of pre-trained new hires
+- Implementing train-to-hire initiatives to create a pipeline of pre-trained new hires who can “hit the ground running” ready to enhance employer services

-Construction, Transportation, Distribution, and Logistics:
+Transportation, Distribution, and Logistics:

 Patricia A. Moore, firstname.lastname@example.org